 The United Nations Framework Convention on Climate Change (UNFCCC) was adopted in 1992 at the Rio Summit.

-It entered into force in 1994 and has been ratified by 196 Parties.
-Its objective is to stabilize greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous anthropogenic interference with the climate system.
+It entered into force in 1994 and was ratified by 197 Parties (196 States and the European Union).
+Its aim is to stabilize greenhouse gas concentrations in the atmosphere at a level that would prevent dangerous anthropogenic interference with the climate.

-The first practical and binding application of the UNFCCC was formalized by the Kyoto Protocol.
-This was adopted in 1997, entered into force in 2005 and has been ratified by 192 parties (the United States has not ratified it).
-It imposed on 37 developed countries overall emission reductions of 5% below 1990 levels (8% for the EU) over the period 2008-2012.
-The other countries did not commit to quantified objectives but were involved in the process through incentive mechanisms.
+The UNFCCC’s first practical and binding application was officialized by the Kyoto Protocol.
+The Kyoto Protocol was adopted in 1997 and entered into force in 2005 following ratification by 192 Parties (the United States never ratified it).
+It imposed emissions reductions on 37 developed countries of an average of -5% on 1990 (-8% for the EU) for the period from 2008 to 2012.
+The other countries did not commit to objectives in concrete numbers but were involved in the process through incentives.

 The Protocol was extended at the Doha conference in 2012 for a second commitment period, imposing a greenhouse gas emission reduction target of at least 18% from 2013 to 2020 on 1990 levels for developed countries.
 The final compromise was driven by the European Union.
 The Union wished to link the extension of its commitment to the Kyoto Protocol to the adoption of a roadmap for a worldwide agreement.
 France, together with the European Union, therefore committed to participating in the second commitment period of the Kyoto Protocol from 1 January 2013.

 The European Union was the first to announce its greenhouse gas emission reduction target of 20% in April 2012 for the second commitment period.